stc2828/voice-to-notes/README.md

 * `style="EAST"` is 5 notes oriental scale.
 * `style="ALL"` is used when your music is so complicated that doesn't run on a particular scale.

 `scale=None` is set at defult since it is easy for human to sing off tune, and it is advisable to let the module pick a best fit scale.
-However, if you know what specific scale you are using, valid scale values includes:
+However, if you know what specific scale you are using, valid scale values are:
 'C', 'C+', 'D', 'D+', 'E', 'F', 'F+', 'G', 'G+', 'A', 'A+', 'B'

 If you are using keyboard/piano, instead of human voice, and obtained bad result, try `piano=True`.